autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 **Rationale**: Most relative localization algorithms need a reasonable initial guess to converge to a good estimate.

+## REP105 Compliance

+REP105[3] is a standard specifying coordinate frames for a robot.
+Various concerns are baked into the choice and design of the coordinate frames, including:
+- Map switching
+- Localization drift/correction
+- Map coordinate frame and initialization conventions

+**Rationale**: Compliance to this standard will make this localization stack immediately understandable to external experts

+**Rationale**: Adherence to this standard allows implementations not purpose-build for the autonomous driving use-case to be used in this localization stack

+**Rationale**: This standard specifies behaviors which can account for various failure cases and encodes community expertise and expectations

+## /odom-/base_link transform must be bounded

+Local algorithms involve transforming constructs with respect to different times and space.
+An implicit assumption is that these transforms will be smooth across time.
+As such, local algorithms must operate with respect to the `/odom` coordinate frame, which has the built-in assumption of having smooth evolution.
+This typically assumes that the `/odom` frame origin is fixed in space without moving.

+If a vehicle is travelling for long distances, then the magnitude of the `/odom`-`base_link` transform will grow in magnitude, possibly to the point where floating point precision becomes an issue[3].
+As such, we require a mechanism to ensure that the magnitude of this transform remains reasonably small, to avoid errors from floating point arithmetic at large magnitudes.

+**Rationale**: Floating point arithmetic incurs errors, which are proportional to the magnitude of the values involved in the arithmetic.
+These errors should be minimized, thus implying that the magnitude of the transform should be bounded or minimized.

 # Mechanisms

 The primary mechanism to satisfy this requirement is the selection of an appropriate localization